2/20/2026

 Empowering Educators

-LETRS prepares pre-K–5 educators and administrators as literacy and language experts in the science of reading.
+Lexia® LETRS® prepares pre-K–5 educators and administrators as literacy and language experts in the science of reading.
 Educators learn concrete skills that translate into practical, daily classroom change.
-LETRS was pivotal in moving the needle in Mississippi and Louisiana, which jumped from last place to 16th in NAEP scores.
+LETRS was pivotal in moving the needle in Mississippi and Louisiana.
+Students in Mississippi jumped from last place to 16th in NAEP scores.

-Lexia Aspire® Professional Learning provides a flexible, self-paced, digital solution aligned with the science of reading.
+Lexia Aspire® Professional Learning provides a flexible, self-paced, digital solution aligned with the science of reading for upper-elementary and high school educators.
 More than 250 districts adopted Aspire within just one year of its launch.

 Boosting Student Ability